ParadigmMango2/ricemgr/README.md

     - [ ] Ask the user to restart when required
   - [ ] Export a complete rice profile(to *.rice)
   - [ ] Import a complete rice profile(from *.rice)
+    - [ ] Check for missing package requirements
 - OS Support(this includes managing rice-related packages)
   - [ ] Arch + Derivatives
   - [ ] Ubuntu + Derivatives